Animal Behavior, Ecology, and Conservation (BS)

 ABEC 403 Tropical Ecology 1 Credit

 This field course provides an in-depth look at the ecology of tropical ecosystems and issues associated with their conservation.
-During the first portion of the spring semester, students will study the ecology of tropical forest and savannah environments, learn about the conservation issues that impact tropical wildlife species and local communities, and plan a small research study that will be carried out during the field portion of the course.
-Over spring break, students will participate in an immersive travel experience in Belize, including research activities, field site visits, and exploration of archaeological and cultural sites.
-Upon returning to campus, students will complete their research project and participate in weekly discussions and reflections about community-based conservation.
+During an immersive field experience in Belize, students will study the ecology of tropical forest and savannah ecosystems, learn about conservation issues that impact tropical wildlife species and local communities, and conduct field research.
+Additional fee required will cover all travel costs.
+Please contact the course instructor for current fees.

 ABEC 404 Wildlife Ecology and Conservation in Africa 3 Credits